Ketamine treatment is an investment. It’s an investment in yourself, in your future, in your wellbeing, and in your relationships with others.

 How Much Does Ketamine Therapy Cost?

 Depending on the treatment approach you take, you will encounter different costs per program or session.
 IV/IM solutions can begin at around $1200 for a single dosing session.
 A one-month supply of intranasal spray can be around $800.
-At Mindbloom, an initial program consisting of four-sessions using ketamine tablets begins at $1000, ongoing courses of 4 treatments then decrease to $600.
+At Mindbloom, an initial three month program consisting of six sessions using ketamine tablets begins at $89 a week, and an additional three month program of four treatments decreases to $59 a week.

 Beyond the absolute cost of the programs, it’s helpful to consider the relative cost.
 For some, these program costs aren’t a major concern.
 For others, these programs can represent a significant portion of monthly income or current savings.
 This relative cost per session/program is important to consider for yourself, to maximize the value you receive from each treatment modality, based upon your unique needs and situation.